openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #############################################

-Creating an :ref:`open response assessment (ORA) assignment <Open Response Assessments 2>` is a multi-step process.
+Creating an :ref:`open response assessment (ORA) assignment <Open Response Assessments Two>` is a multi-step process.
 This section covers each step in detail.

 .. contents::